nik-arapitsas/Bacillus_project/README.md

 ### Collection of the Data plotted on the collective OrthoFinder plot

-The OrthoFinder produced the drectory:
+The OrthoFinder produced the directory:

 ```
 Bacillus_project/Bacillus_project_orthofinder/Results_Jul03
 ```

-The name of this directory changes in regard to the date when the OrthFinder command is performed by the user.
+The name of this directory changes in regard to the date the OrthoFinder command is performed by the user.
 We created a directory named "Graphs" in the directory "Results_Jul03" where we saved the data we used for the OrthoFinder graphs and all the outputs directly and indirectly associated with the graphs.

 ```
 cd Bacillus_project_orthofinder/Results_Jul03